svank/constellation-sketcher/README.md

 * `ConstellationSketcher.slideshow()` will draw constellations one after the other, with a short pause in between.
 The slideshow will start with the currently-configured constellation and select random constellations after.

+All drawing, including lines and stellar twinkle, can be cancelled via `ConstellationSketcher.stop()`.

 ## Selecting Constellations

 Constellation Sketcher can display a specific constellation on demand, or it can display randomly-selected constellations.
 This is configured through the functions